Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

-\textbf{Contextualization and incentives:} In order to improve the processing and depth of the collected feedback, which is associated with feedback quality \citep{Mudambi_2010}, users are enabled to contextualize their feedback with meta-properties such as the importance of the feedback, their satisfaction with the answer options, general comments, and the target audience to which their feedback is directed.
-Also, the system provides solicited (survey style questions, e.g. Figure \ref{fig:answer_fig}) and unsolicited (reddit style forum, e.g. Figure \ref{fig:open_feedback_view}) input forms such that diverse feedback can be collected and user-user interactions are facilitated.
-The system encourages both, the provision of solicited feedback and the contextualization of this feedback, by incentivizing stakeholders with cryptoeconomic rewards in the form of tokens.
+\textbf{Contextualization and Incentives:} In order to improve the processing and depth of the collected feedback, which is associated with feedback quality \citep{Mudambi_2010}, users are enabled to contextualize their feedback with meta-properties (Design Principle 4 in Table \ref{tab:design_principles}) such as the importance of the feedback, their satisfaction with the answer options, general comments, and the target audience to which their feedback is directed.
+Also, the system provides solicited (survey style questions, e.g. Figure \ref{fig:answer_fig}) and unsolicited (reddit style forum, e.g. Figure \ref{fig:open_feedback_view}) input forms such that diverse feedback can be collected (Design Principle 7 in Table \ref{tab:design_principles}).
+The system encourages both, the provision of solicited feedback and the contextualization of this feedback, by incentivizing stakeholders with cryptoeconomic rewards in the form of tokens (Design Principle 11 in Table \ref{tab:design_principles}).

-\textbf{Cyber-physicality:} Personal contact is enabled by following a cyber-physical approach: Stakeholders can interact via the created software artifact but are also encouraged to meet physically\footnote{The physical approach has been removed from the user study (Section \ref{sec:use_solution}) due to the COVID-19 restrictions at the time and location of the experiment.} at the library facilities by i) including interactive answer options such as taking photos at the library facility and ii) turning spots in the library into "real-time digital voting centers" \citep{hanggli2021human}, e.g. via the proof of witness presence \citep{pournaras2020proof}.
+\textbf{Cyber-physical interactions:} Personal contact is enabled by following a cyber-physical approach: Stakeholders can interact via the created software artifact but are also encouraged to meet in the real-world\footnote{The real-world approach has been removed from the user study (Section \ref{sec:use_solution}) due to the COVID-19 restrictions at the time and location of the experiment.} at the library facilities by i) including interactive answer options such as taking photos at the library facility and ii) turning spots in the library into "real-time digital voting centers" \citep{hanggli2021human}, e.g. via the proof of witnessed presence \citep{pournaras2020proof}.